isaacahuvia/pingpong/README.md

 - [x] Combine all RShiny code into single page/domain - __*Isaac*__
   - [ ] Reformat pages

+Tings to fix:
+- [ ] Colors of lines in score plot change when boxes are checked/unchecked
+- [ ] X-axis scale labels overlap (also, set to only show multiples of 20/40?)

 A silo-less thought-partnership by: